11-12 January 2022

 Strictly speaking, Shiny is an R package nevertheless it’s more than that, it’s a framework that allows R users to develop advanced reactive web applications with a strict minimum of web development knowledge.
 Why is it a framework? because you’ll find hundreds of packages extending Shiny to perform complex processes and this number is growing daily.
-In order to fully leverage Shiny capabilities, one need to understand its core concepts.
-We’ll dig in details into these concepts so that at the end of the workshop you’ll feel comfortable developing web applications directly from R.
+To fully leverage Shiny capabilities, one needs to understand its core concepts.
+We’ll dig in detail into these concepts so that at the end of the workshop you’ll feel comfortable developing web applications directly from R.

 - A basic proficiency in R is required

 - Some knowledge of dplyr and ggplot2 would be beneficial as we’ll use them to build our applications

 - Finally, we’ll work within the RStudio IDE (Integrated Development Environment), as such a basic familiarity is preferable.